mklissa/dceo/README.md

 by [Martin Klissarov](https://mklissa.github.io) and [Marlos C. Machado](https://webdocs.cs.ualberta.ca/~machado/).

 DCEO is based on the idea of the [Representation Driven Option Disovery](https://medium.com/@marlos.cholodovskis/the-representation-driven-option-discovery-cycle-e3f5877696c2) cycle where options and representations are iteratively refined and bootstrapped from eachother.
-In this work, we argue that the Laplacian representation (also referred to as [Proto-Value Functions](https://homes.cs.washington.edu/~todorov/courses/amath579/reading/PVF.pdf)) is very well-suited scaffold for option discovery as it naturally encodes the topology of the environment at various timescales.
+In this work, we argue that the Laplacian representation (also referred to as [Proto-Value Functions](https://homes.cs.washington.edu/~todorov/courses/amath579/reading/PVF.pdf) and closely related to the [Successor Representation](https://arxiv.org/abs/1710.11089)) is very well-suited scaffold for option discovery as it naturally encodes the topology of the environment at various timescales.

 <div align="center">